Is it time to lay the password to rest? How can we guarantee top-notch security in a passwordless digital world?

 Why is this method better than password management tools?
 In theory, there is nothing wrong with password management.
 Indeed, these are incredibly effective tools if your only option is to rely on complex passwords.
 However, they involve an additional and unnecessary step in the authentication process.
 Biometric alternatives save time and hassle.
 And there are financial advantages as well.

 Companies that rely on biometrics to authenticate users experience significant cost savings.
 By eliminating the need for passwords, they simultaneously do away with high customer service expenses incurred for password administration and resets.
-Furthermore, the time and resources spent on resolving password issues can create a better overall customer experience.
+Furthermore, the time and resources spent resolving password issues can create a better customer experience.

 The majority of security breaches can be traced back to passwords.
 Continuing to rely on this vulnerable security method to protect sensitive data is no longer an option.
 Nor is sacrificing comfort and user-friendliness for security.
 Or vice-versa.
 Passwordless authentication is the best solution for ensuring a seamless customer experience with the kind of security that your customers have come to expect.